Stabilizability and lower spectral radius for linear switched systems with singular matrices: Introduction

 \section{Introduction}

-The switched system is widely studied in theory and applications.
-Let us mention \cite{sun2006switched} and \cite{sun2011stability} for comprehensive descriptions of formation and stability of such systems.
+Switched systems have been widely studied in both theoretical and applied contexts.
+Comprehensive descriptions of the formation and stability of such systems can be found in \cite{sun2006switched} and \cite{sun2011stability}.
 Ref.~\cite{chitour2025switched} contains more recent works on continuous time switched linear systems.
-There are many aspects of research on switched systems.
-For example, Ref.~\cite{patel2025globally} consider the control of switched linear systems, the Lyapunov analysis of switched systems considered in \cite{della2024multiple} and \cite{della2022continuous} and Ref.~\cite{bliman2025framework} is about applications of switched systems to epidemiological spread.
+From a control and analytical perspective, Ref.~\cite{patel2025globally} consider the control of switched linear systems, the Lyapunov analysis of switched systems considered in \cite{della2024multiple} and \cite{della2022continuous}.
+Beyond purely theoretical inquiries, switched systems have also proven effective in modeling real-world phenomena, such as the epidemiological spread framework proposed by \cite{bliman2025framework} and designing of multiphase trajectories for aerospace vehicles in \cite{saranathan2018relaxed}.

-Despite the simple form of the system itself, the stability and stabilizability of such systems are hard to determine, even for linear ones.
+Despite their structurally simple form, determining the stability and stabilizability of these systems remains highly challenging, even in the linear case.
 The discrete-time linear switched system of the given matrix set $\mathcal{M} \subseteq \mathbb{R}^{n \times n}, \; n \geq 2$ is given by

 where $M_{\sigma(t)} \in \mathcal{M}$, $\sigma(t) \in \{1, \dots, m\}$ and $m$ is the cardinality of $\mathcal{M}$.
+Notice that $m$ may be infinite.
+However, by Corollary $3.4$ and Theorem $3.5$ in \cite{stanford1994some}, it is sufficient to only consider finite $m$ in this paper.
 There are many general results on the stability and stabilizability of such system (for example, see \cite{sun2011stability}).
 However, we are not aware of any study focusing on the case where the matrix set $\mathcal{M}$ contains singular matrices.
 In the literature, the term ``singular switched system'' refers to a special kind of switched system with many known results (see \cite{zhou2013stability} and \cite{lewis1986survey}), which is different from the one we consider in this paper.

 To describe the stability and stabilizability of system (\ref{eq5}), the joint spectral properties are widely used.
-Let $\mathcal{M}^T$ denote the set that contains all $M_{\sigma(t)} \cdots M_{\sigma(1)}$, the joint spectral radius of system (\ref{eq5}) is defined as
+Let $\mathcal{M}^T$ denote the set that contains all $M_{\sigma(t)} \cdots M_{\sigma(1)}$.
+Then the joint spectral radius of system (\ref{eq5}) is defined as

 for any norm.
-The joint spectral subradius is defined as
+Then the joint spectral subradius is defined as

 for any norm.
 A new radius proposed in \cite{jungers2017feedback}, called the stabilizability radius, is defined as follows.